bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 Standard square pin headrs are far too large and completely unsuitable.
 They physically can't be inserted into machined round sockets, and they damage leaf sockets by over-compressing the contacts.

-Standard machined round pin headers are thinner, but still technically outside what the datasheets of most sockets claim to support, and in many situations there is no room for the large shoulder and insulator.
+Standard machined round pin headers are better, but still technically a bit thicker than what the data sheets for some sockets claim to support, and that have a very large shoulder & insulator which there may not be room for in some situations.

-Plated vias with 0.6mm drill are large enough for all of the following methods.
+Plated vias with 0.6mm drill are the ideal size for all of the following.

 # SIL Leadframe
 [TE Connectivity 1544210 SIL leadframe](https://www.digikey.com/short/128v4wzj)